bloominstituteoftechnology/Sprint-Challenge--Algorithms/Analysis_Answers.md

    _not_ contribute to the size complexity.)

    Most online sources say that the space complexity of heapsort is `O(1)`.
-What would we have to change in our code to get there?
+What would we have to change in our code to get there?  we could sort in place with the existing array, rather than creating a new list.